dAppITnl/jsNFTDemo/README.md

   - click `Deploy`-button and wait till deployment is finished at the (test)network, accpeting the Metamask actions
   - under `Deployed contracts` copy the address and paste it into the `network.js` file for the here used network, see above.

-run the app as above, with Metamask set to the (test)network for which it is deployed ex.: python3 -m http.server 3000
+run the app as above, with Metamask set to the (test)network for which it is deployed from `client` map ex.: python3 -m http.server 3000
 browser: http://localhost:3000

+Install (only) client map contents at a webroot to run from a webserver.

-Test Metadata hash-es:
+## Test Metadata hash-es:
-QmWf8GthBR1mfswjoHrN3hTZegcAwWYuL7pCAGRkJcnn56
+- QmWf8GthBR1mfswjoHrN3hTZegcAwWYuL7pCAGRkJcnn56 = emoji smiley twitter
+- QmcaCDUMFu33G8WVn7sZVKegPuYzKhsWxH7Ktkw7iSQFXV = emoji ogre emojidex